Maple Custard Pie with Sugared Cranberries

 - Preheat oven to 325 degrees F. Whisk together brown sugar, flour, cornmeal, and salt.
 Add melted butter and whisk to combine.
 Add vanilla, maple syrup, and sour cream.
 Then add the eggs, one at time, whisking to fully combine before the next addition.
-Stir in cream and lemon juice and pour into prepared pie shell.
+Stir in heavy cream and lemon juice and pour into prepared pie shell.

 - Bake for 40 minutes and then rotate 180 degrees.